-Note : For details how to customise Special Moves, please check the Your Character chapter.
+Note: For details how to customize Special Moves, please refer to Crafting your Specials.
 A list of Special Moves will be provided in the next page.

 Your character will now spend an action (1 BP) and use the chosen Special Move when their turn arrives.
 Special Moves have a variety of effects–most of them deal powerful damage to the enemy, while some heal your party or weaken the enemy.
 As Special Moves are standard actions, you can use them multiple times in one turn and/or in combination with Brave.

-Note: As you progress through the game, your Special Moves will likely reach the cap of 9999 damage.
-At this point, you can use them in conjunction with Brave ly Second to break the damage barrier and deal bigger numbers still.
+Tip: As you progress through the game, your Special Moves will likely reach the cap of 9999 damage.
+At this point, you can use them in conjunction with Bravely Second to break the damage barrier and deal bigger numbers still.

 Once you’ve used a Special Move, you can’t use the same one (or from the same weapon family) until your character meets the requirements again.
 As such, it’s a good idea to store up Special Moves in preparation of a boss battle, so you can use them at any time.